foldingcash/DistroApi/docs/StatsDownloadApi.UsingTheApi.md

 # Using the API

+The FoldingCoin (FLDC) StatsDownload API exposes merged folding data through a standard API.

 ## Calling the API

 * Replace {server} with the hosting server name
 * Replace {api_path} with the application path, if any

+## GetDistro

+Call to calculate a distribution to merged folders for the configured amount and timespan.

 ### Calling GetDistro